-have since Commercial counterparties time immemorial had a wide degree of freedom of choice about how to identify the rules which are to govern their relationship.
+Commercial counterparties have since time immemorial had a wide degree of freedom of choice about how to identify the rules which are to govern their relationship.
 They can make a contract, for example of sale and purchase, in the very simplest of terms.
 Or they can laboriously negotiate all the detailed terms by which they want to be bound, writing them out in a long bespoke contract.
 Or they may contract on one or the other party's standard terms of business.
-Or they may agree to incorporate an internationally available set of widely used standard terms, such as the ISDA4 Master Agreement for derivatives, or the Lloyd's Open Form for salvage at sea.
+Or they may agree to incorporate an internationally available set of widely used standard terms, such as the ISDA Master Agreement for derivatives, or the Lloyd's Open Form for salvage at sea.

 In all those cases the law applicable to the contract as a whole will still have a real part to play.
 All the many gaps in the simple contract will be filled (in an English law case) by terms implied from the common law and from the Sale of Goods Acts.
 The long, bespoke detailed terms will have to be interpreted by reference to the rules for interpretation in the applicable law, where (as very often in bespoke contracts) there is a dispute about what it means.
 Where each side has attempted to provide for the use of its own standard terms (as often happens) the applicable law may have to decide which party's terms are to prevail (sometimes called the "Battle of the Forms").
-Internationally used standard terms such as the ISDA Master Agreement are a notorious battle-ground for disputes about what they mean (from several of either as a complete choice of law to regulate the contracting parties' relationship, or as terms in the contract which remains otherwise governed by a particular national law.
+Internationally used standard terms such as the ISDA Master Agreement are a notorious battleground for disputes about what they mean (from several of which as a judge I have emerged bloodied but unbowed), and the outcome may depend upon whether English or New York law (the two main ISDA contenders) was chosen by the parties to govern their derivative contract.